 In these sessions, participants will discuss lessons learned and ways afterschool leaders can play a major role in shaping cities of learning now and in the future.
 We’re also planning spirited activities and networking events to foster cross-city collaboration and community building.

 You can access the schedule-at-a glance here.

-To help prepare event participants for our virtual Symposium, we will share an Attendee Guidance Checklist in mid-April for registered attendees.
+To help prepare event participants for our virtual Symposium, we’ve put together this Attendee Checklist for registered attendees!